| Home | Overview | Developed Country | Developing Country |

 Leader(s): Rogassian Mtana, Ecologist, WCS Ruaha Landscape Program, & MBOMIPA game scouts

-Participants will learn how to identify tracks and sign of various wildlife species.
-Methods for estimating wildlife population presence/absence and density on foot will be discussed; how wildlife density data is mapped using ArcGIS and used for conservation and health studies will also be demonstrated.
+Participants will learn how to identify tracks and other signs of various wildlife species.
+Methods for estimating wildlife population presence/absence and density on foot will be discussed.
+The use of how wildlife density data for conservation and health studies with mapping and ArcGIS will also be discussed.

 Exercise 2: East African plant communities - Group B

-Participants will learn about the unique plant communities in East Africa, including plants of conservation concern and of importance to wildlife.
-Special attention will also be g
+Participants will learn about the unique plant communities in East Africa, including plants of conservation value and of importance to wildlife.
+Special attention will be given to a) medicinal plants utilized by people and b)human impacts on plant communities.

-Leader(s): Harrison Sadiki, Alphonce Msigwa - HALI Project, SUA
+Leader(s): Harrison Sadiki, Salehe Muhidinn - HALI Project and PREDICT, SUA

-Participants will join HALI project researchers in testing cattle for bovine tuberculosis at pastoralist households.
+Participants will join HALI project researchers in testing cattle for bovine tuberculosis in a Maasai boma with the help of pastoralists.
 Biological samples (blood, milk and feces) may also be collected from cattle, sheep or goats.
 Risk factors for transmission of bovine tuberculosis and brucellosis will be highlighted at these visits, and challenges with administration and interpretation of intradermal skin testing for tuberculosis in African conditions will be discussed.
+Additional time with Maasai families will allow for discussions about cultural and livelihood issues.

 7:00 pm: Dinner/campfire